hardyqr/Team383_LianDanJiaoLiu/AI_CV_ML_DL_Pathway.md

 ## Machine Learning and Deep Learning Theory
-Choose one from Course 1 and Course 2.
-Then choose one from Course 3 and Course 4.
-Course 5 is about Probablistic Graphical Models and is optional.<br>
+Choose one from Course 1&2.
+And then one from Course 3&4.
+Course 5 is an intro to Probablistic Graphical Models and is optional.<br>
 <br>
-Personally, I prefer the combination of Course 1, Course 4 and Course 5.
+I personally prefer the combination of Course 1,4 and 5.
 <br>
 Textbook 1&2 are comparably great.
 <br>